What We Do

 Who Does It

-Supported by the Gayle Morris Sweetland Center for Writing, the University of Michigan Press, and Michigan Publishing of the University of Michigan Library, the DRC is guided by the members of its Board, by its directors Naomi Silver and Anne Ruggles Gere (University of Michigan), by its yearly cohort of DRC Graduate Fellows, and most importantly, by members of the DRC community who wish to contribute, publish, and participate.
+Supported by the Gayle Morris Sweetland Center for Writing, the University of Michigan Press, and Michigan Publishing of the University of Michigan Library, the DRC is guided by the members of its Board, by its directors Naomi Silver, Anne Ruggles Gere, and Simone Sessolo (University of Michigan), by its yearly cohort of DRC Graduate Fellows, and most importantly, by members of the DRC community who wish to contribute, publish, and participate.